 Prices of Petrol Increasing

-• Prices of Petrol are significantly increasing in the country even after the steady decline in crude oil prices.
-The prices of petrol have reached to Rs 80 in Mumbai city.
+- Prices of Petrol are significantly increasing in the country even after the steady decline in crude oil prices.
+The price of petrol has reached to Rs 80 in Mumbai city.
 The central government is worrisome about these prices.
 The Petroleum Minister Dharmendra Pradhan has shown concern on the prices of petroleum and diesel.
 He said that the GST is an effective way to control the prices of petrol as well as diesel.
 The GST Council must include petroleum to the new tax regime

 For a middle-class family, the main issues are “Roti, Kapda, and Makaan“.
-Initially, the country is troubling with the new tax regime due to the four slab rate structure under GST.
-For the long term, the country will be benefited with the new Goods and Service Tax (GST) Regime.
-The implementation of GST on 1st July shattered the issues related to the cascading effects of tax and has made a clear and partial way of understanding the personal finances.
+Initially, the country is troubled with the new tax regime due to the four-slab rate structure under GST.
+For the long term, the country will benefit with the new Goods and Service Tax (GST) Regime.
+The implementation of GST on 1st July shattered the issues related to the cascading effects of tax and has made a clear and partial way of understanding personal finances.

 Positive Impact of GST on the Common Man

-• GST reduced the burden of taxes from the manufacturing area, thus manufacturing costs will be reduced.
+- GST reduces the burden of taxes from the manufacturing area, thus manufacturing costs will be reduced.
 Therefore, the prices of consumer goods are also likely to decrease.

 Negative Impact of GST on the Common Man